PMO (Project Management Office): definition, roles and tools

 Your employees can indicate their interest in a mission or to work on a given skill directly on the interface.
 Finally, our algorithms present you with the most suitable profiles based on your criteria: skills, appetites and availability.
 Efficient and fast.

-To anticipate your resources, keep an eye on your capacity forecast with dedicated reports:
+To anticipate your resources, keep an eye on your capacity forecast with dedicated reports.

 Learn more about the resource planning with Stafiz